AnshulJethva10/MoodTunes/README.md

 	- The code includes some default Spotify playlist URIs for each emotion
 	- You can customize these with your own preferred playlists
 	- Get playlist URIs from Spotify by right-clicking a playlist and selecting "Share > Copy Spotify URI"

+## This is Streamlit version of the Project.
+We have created a website for this [Here](https://moodtune.surge.sh/)